flare-foundation/reward-scripts/README.md

    - `UPTIME_VOTING_THRESHOLD`: number of votes a node needs to receive to be eligible for a reward
    - `API_PATH`: path to APIs which list active validators and delegators
    - `REWARD_AMOUNT_EPOCH_WEI`: reward amount to distribute in a given reward epoch
+   - `NUM_EPOCHS`: number of epochs for which to sum reward amounts

 If a configuration file doesn't exist or some parameters are missing, (those) parameters will have default values from [configuration service](./src/services/ConfigurationService.ts).
 If a default value is `undefined` it will be read from the blockchain.